viafintech/Barzahlen-Ruby/README.md

 }
 ```

-For further documentation about webhooks please refer to [webhook documentation][api_documentation_webhooks]
+For further documentation about webhooks please refer to [webhook documentation][api_documentation_webhooks].

 ## Interprete Api Error and Return